 Important Suggestions To Keep In Mind

-• If you soak them in lot of water, they will become oversoaked and eventually become gluey when exposed to heat.
+- If you soak them in a lot of water, they will become oversoaked and eventually become gluey when exposed to heat.
 I prefer to wash them thoroughly and just soaking them in half a cup of water was enough for my pearls to fluff and were nonsticky.

-• You may quickly prepare beautiful, non-sticky sabudana khichdi if you properly follow these instructions.
+- You may quickly prepare a beautiful, non-sticky sabudana khichdi if you properly follow these instructions.

 Frequently Asked Questions